m5c/safesockets/README.md

 * Compiled against JDK1.6, so you can use it on Android (though by no means a replacement for PNS)
 * Checks message integrity by using hashes
 * Blocks on sending until reception of ACK, so you can rely on your message having been transmitted
+* Supports concurrent sending.
+You can have multiple threads sending messages through one and the same SafeSocket.
+The will still be received and ACKed individually.
 * Easy to use
 * No dependencies

 ### Con ###

-* Not Thread safe (Does not support concurrent sending of several messages on one single SafeSocket's end)
 * Currently only Strings supported (as message type).

 ## How do I get set up? ##